rust-lang-ja/book-ja/src/ch02-00-guessing-game-tutorial.md

 これらの機能は、それぞれ、第6章と第18章で詳しく講義することにします。

 <!--
-Let’s walk through an example of what would happen with the `match` expression used here.
-Say that the user has guessed 50 and the randomly generated secret number this time is 38.
-When the code compares 50 to 38, the `cmp` method will return `Ordering::Greater`, because 50 is greater than 38.
-The `match` expression gets the `Ordering::Greater value and starts checking each arm's pattern.
-It looks at the first arm's pattern, `Ordering::Less`, and sees that the value `Ordering::Greater` does not match `Ordering::Less`, so it ignores the code in that arm and moves to the next arm.
-The next arm’s pattern, `Ordering::Greater`, *does* match `Ordering::Greater`!
+Let’s walk through an example with the `match` expression we use here.
+Say that the user has guessed 50 and the randomly generated secret number this time is
+38. When the code compares 50 to 38, the `cmp` method will return `Ordering::Greater`, because 50 is greater than 38.
+The `match` expression gets the `Ordering::Greater` value and starts checking each arm’s pattern.
+It looks at the first arm’s pattern, `Ordering::Less`, and sees that the value `Ordering::Greater` does not match `Ordering::Less`, so it ignores the code in that arm and moves to the next arm.
+The next arm’s pattern is `Ordering::Greater`, which *does* match `Ordering::Greater`!
 The associated code in that arm will execute and print `Too big!` to the screen.
 The `match` expression ends because it has no need to look at the last arm in this scenario.
 -->